A New Approach for Designing Well-Balanced Schemes for the Shallow Water Equations: A Combination of Conservative and Primitive Formulations: Numerical Examples

 \subsection{Example 5---Dam-break Problem}

 In the fifth example, we study a dam-break problem with a mixed Riemann solution, i.e., the solution consists of one rarefaction and one shock wave.
 The initial data are

 The exact solution of this problem is given by a left-propagating rarefaction and a right-propagating shock wave.
-We use both the NEW and OLD schemes to compute the numerical solutions at the final time $t=8$ in the computational domain $[-150,150]$ covered with $300$ uniform cells.
+We use both the \bla{WB AF} and \bla{WB PCCU} schemes to compute the numerical solutions at the final time $t=8$ in the computational domain $[-150,150]$ covered with $300$ uniform cells.
 Results are shown in Figure \ref{Ex5fig}.
 As one can see, the obtained profiles of $h$ and $q$ provide expected results with a left-directed rarefaction and a right-directed shock wave.
 The numerical solutions computed by the two studied schemes are in a satisfactory agreement.